qwertimer/.dotfiles/scripts/README.md

 ## What's a "shortcut command"?

-A *shortcut command* is Rob salternative to aliases (which do not work with subprocesses such as when using [Vim magic](https://rwx.gg/vimagic),
+A *shortcut command* is Rob alternative to aliases (which do not work with subprocesses such as when using [Vim magic](https://rwx.gg/vimagic),